DrOgres/electric-state/README.md

 - added save on close function for custom input fields
 - set default prototype token properties to link actors and the like
 - localization should be complete
+- Chat cards for items on gear tab, click the chat icon to put them into the chat.

 v0.9.0 *Breaking Change GOAL and THREAT must be reentered on PC sheets*
 - changed fields for goal and threat to editable divs to make them cleaner for editing.